 "We are working quickly to protect you from this vulnerability, including securing the file permissions on the Skype for Android application," said Adrian Asher, Skype's chief information security officer, in an entry on a company blog .

-At time of writing, the Skype app for Android had not been updated.
+As of late Sunday, the Skype app for Android had not been updated.

 Asher also urged users "to take care in selecting which applications to download and install" on their smartphones.